knyete/Micropython-scheduler/syncom/README.md

 Such calls are incompatible with asynchronous programming.

 The two ends of the link are defined as ``initiator`` and ``passive``.
 These describe their roles in initialisation.
-From a user perspective the protocol is symmetrical and the choice as to which unit to assign to each role is arbitrary.
+Once running the protocol is symmetrical and the choice as to which unit to assign to each role is arbitrary.

 # Files